huaweicloud/terraform-provider-huaweicloud/docs/resources/networking_secgroup.md

 * `description` - (Optional, String) Description for the security group.

-* `tenant_id` - (Optional, String, ForceNew) The owner of the security group.
-Required if admin wants to create a port for another tenant.
-Changing this creates a new security group.

 * `delete_default_rules` - (Optional, Bool, ForceNew) Whether or not to delete the default egress security rules.
 This is `false` by default.
 See the below note for more information.